cloudfoundry/diego-notes/proposals/per-application-crash-configuration.md

 ```

 - The crash policy can be updated after-the fact and, therefore, is part of `DesiredLRPUpdateRequest`.
-- `CrashPolicy` is optional.
+- `CrashRestartPolicy` is optional.
 If unspecified, the default will be used (see below).

 ## Setting the Default Crash Policy

-The `DefaultCrashPolicy` is stored in the BBS and can be modified via the Receptor API on a *per-domain-basis* (note: this is not a BOSH property - the `DefaultCrashPolicy` can be modified at runtime!)
+The `DefaultCrashRestartPolicy` is stored in the BBS and can be modified via the Receptor API on a *per-domain-basis* (note: this is not a BOSH property - the `DefaultCrashRestartPolicy` can be modified at runtime!)

-Only `DesiredLRP`s with *no* `CrashPolicy` use the `DefaultCrashPolicy`.
-If the `DefaultCrashPolicy` is not specified via the Receptor API, Diego will use the hard-coded values listed above.
+Only `DesiredLRP`s with *no* `CrashRestartPolicy` use the `DefaultCrashRestartPolicy`.
+If the `DefaultCrashRestartPolicy` is not specified via the Receptor API, Diego will use the hard-coded values listed above.

 ## Required CF Work

 We propose that only CF admins/operators will be allowed to set/modify crash policies.
 So:

-- As a CF Admin/Operator I can use the CC API to set the `DefaultCrashPolicy`.
+- As a CF Admin/Operator I can use the CC API to set the `DefaultCrashRestartPolicy`.
-- As a CF Admin/Operator I can set up a CrashPolicy on an Org/Space/App level.
+- As a CF Admin/Operator I can set up a CrashRestartPolicy on an Org/Space/App level.

-> Notes: in addition to flowing an event through to NSYNC's listeneer, we'll probably want the NSYNC bulker to periodically (re)set the `DefaultCrashPolicy` to make sure it's up-to-date.
+> Notes: in addition to flowing an event through to NSYNC's listeneer, we'll probably want the NSYNC bulker to periodically (re)set the `DefaultCrashRestartPolicy` to make sure it's up-to-date.